algolia/nyc-hack/README.md

 # nyc-hack

+## The history

+In the dark ages, before we had catered lunch, ordering lunch at office-nyc was a long and terrible affair.
+We could never decided want we wanted to order.
+Until.....

 ## Index builder

 The `merge.js` script can merge restaurant data from a CSV file and a JSON file, in order to upload to an Algolia index.